Abubakar Salim

-Abubakar Salim (born 7 January 1993) is a British actor.
+Abubakar Salim is a Kenyan-British actor and video game developer.
 For his work on Assassin's Creed Origins, he was nominated for a British Academy Games Award and named a BAFTA Breakthrough Brit.
 On television, he is known for his roles in the Sky One series Jamestown (2018–2019) and the HBO Max series Raised by Wolves (2020–2022).
+He is also the founder and CEO of the film and video game company Surgent Studios.

-Early life
+Early life and education

 Born in Welwyn Garden City, Hertfordshire, Salim is a first-generation Briton of Kenyan descent.
 His father was a software engineer for Xerox, and his mother a carer.
 He began his acting career at age 16 when he joined the National Youth Theatre after his first audition.
-He subsequently received scholarships to further his career.

-Acting and video game career

-Perhaps his most notable acting role is Father in the streaming series Raised by Wolves.
-Salim had a voice-role as the protagonist in the 2017 video game Assassin's Creed Origins.
-The role garnered him a BAFTA nomination.
-Salim also portrayed Pedro in the British TV series Jamestown.
-He is also the founder and CEO of Silver Rain Games.
-A self-described fan of video games, Salim noted that his work for Origins gave him a better insight into the development process for video games, which eventually inspired him to pursue a career in video game development and establish his own studio.

-Personal life

-Salim married Lottie Wright at Hackney Town Hall in May 2022.
-They have a daughter.
+He subsequently received a scholarship to study at the London Academy of Music and Dramatic Art (LAMDA), graduating in 2014 with a Bachelor of Arts in Acting.